Voluntary Health Insurance Scheme (VHIS) vs. medical insurance: What you should know

 In early April 2020, the Hong Kong government launched the Voluntary Health Insurance Scheme (VHIS), which offers individual health insurance certified by the Food and Health Bureau (FHB) to comply with the minimum requirements of the scheme in product design.
 In this Pacific Prime Hong Kong article, our experts will compare VHIS and traditional health insurance.

-The VHIS comprises “Standard Plan” and “Flexi Plan”, allowing Hong Kong residents aged from 15 days to 80 years old to apply.
+The VHIS in Hong Kong comprises the “Standard Plan” and “Flexi Plan”, allowing Hong Kong residents aged from 15 days to 80 years old to apply.

 “Standard Plan” offers similar basic inpatient coverage regardless of insurance companies, whereas “Flexi Plan” provides more diversified protection on top of basic protection equivalent to Standard Plan, such as a higher benefit limit and broader coverage to meet different customers’ needs.

 There is a basket of factors you should consider before switching to a VHIS policy.
-In the section below, we will compare the pros and cons of VHIS and regular medical insurance.
+In the section below, we will compare the pros and cons of VHIS and regular medical insurance in Hong Kong.

 Each includes its own choice of coverages

 All VHIS products are required to comply with the FHB’s 10 standard clauses.
 They must cover psychiatric treatment, outpatient surgery (including endoscopy), diagnostic imaging testing (e.g. CT, MRI, PET, PET-CT, PET-MRI, etc.), and non-surgical cancer treatment, subject to co-payment.
 Thus, its coverage may be wider than traditional medical insurance.